 You’ve done numerous other projects and concerts benefiting various charities.
 What motivates you to continue to connect your music to not only environmentalism, but other forms of activism as well?

 I guess I would say the common thread is that the people we’ve had a chance to work with have been SUPER cool.
 After Mesa Ridge High School’s marching band recorded with us on “Fine On My Own,” it was a no-brainer to do a fundraiser to support them.
-The partnerships with Homeboy Industries and Kids Cancer Connection were awesome because we got to raise money for solar installations, but also got to give them to very much deserving organizations.
+The partnerships with Homeboy Industries were awesome because we got to raise money for solar installations, but also got to give them to very much deserving organizations.
 We want to be part of a community that helps each other out when we can, and we were lucky enough to be able to do those projects.

 You’re also set to release a full album in the near future!
 Give fans a taste of what they can expect.